mariusalx06/PersonalWebsite/README.md

-This is my first website that I ever built after I finished the University in 2021
+This is my first website that I ever built after I finished the University.
+This was built in 2021.